 There's no way of knowing how long a module provider will offer ongoing maintenance and support, or if a module will lose relevance as your integrations change.
 But, that's the reality of all software updates.

 In digital commerce as with any software upgrade, it's recommended to test any customizations in a pre-production environment to ensure no code conflicts exist, and that functionality or performance is not impacted.
 It's advisable to consider a module provider's longevity, and ability to provide long-term support when choosing to integrate.
 Selecting a provider from the official Magento Marketplace is a reliable way to find verified providers.

 It's not just a matter of adding the extension and calling it a day.
 Have you considered all edge cases?

-Since module installation is remarkably easy with Magento 2, testing is often a higher labour cost—and it's worth the investment.
+Since module installation is remarkably easy with Adobe Commerce 2, testing is often a higher labour cost—and it's worth the investment.
 Having the specific domain knowledge of how a module operates in edge conditions, and with different configuration setups, will give you an advantage when trying to debug potential issues down the line.